OpenTPCast/Docs/guides/UPGRADE.md

 1. Exit SteamVR / Oculus Home.
 1. Exit VirtualHere USB Client.
 1. Remove the battery from the TPCast power box.

+## Upgrading OpenTPCast To A Newer Release
+To upgrade your TPCast to a future OpenTPCast image release, simply repeat the steps in this upgrade guide.
+Note that you will have to reapply your previously purchased VirtualHere USB Server licence after reflashing the SD card with a new OpenTPCast image.

 ## Connecting To The TPCast Over SSH
 To connect to the TPCast power box to troubleshoot issues or perform further modifications, use the following details: